JYREN-Source/DAHCL/README.md

 The "Data" folder includes operations for noise addition and dataset partitioning for PU as an example

-The "losses" folder contains implementations of: Gradient Reversal Layer, HCL
+The "losses" folder contains implementations of Gradient Reversal Layer, HCL

 The "Model" folder contains the structure of each model module.